DeepLearnI/orbit-trial-model/INSTRUCTIONS.md

 Now, let’s run the training code to create the model.

 First, open `user_key.py` in the editor by clicking on the file in the directory explorer to the left.
 Replace `your_data_key_here` with your `user_key`.
-This is to tell our code to only access the dataset that has been allocated specifically for your trial.
 For example, if the `user_key` we assigned to you is `12.34.56.78`, then line 1 should be:
 ```python
 data_key = "12.34.56.78"
 ```
+_Note: the step above is only for the trial and has nothing to do with Orbit.
+This is to tell our code to only access the dataset that has been allocated specifically for you in this trial._

-Then, please navigate to the terminal window by clicking **Terminal** at the top bar and **New Terminal Window**.
+Next, navigate to the terminal window by clicking **Terminal** at the top bar and **New Terminal Window**.
 Enter the following command, then press the ‘Enter’ key:
 ```bash
 python train_driver.py
 ```